shbv/azure_ml/capstone/README.md

 ## Hyperparameter Tuning
 *TODO*: What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search

+We use Logistic regression, which is a linear classification model.
+We chose it since for its simplicity and that its a good starting point for ML modeling.
+We use hyperdrive to seach for the hyperparameters
+- Hyperparameters:
+  - The inverse of regularization strength (C).
+Smaller values of C implies more regularization and less model overfitting to training dataset.
+More values between 0.1 & 1.0 and fewer values less than 0.1 and greater than 1.0 were chosen
+  - Max number of iterations (max_iter) allowed for solver convergence during model training.
+Few values greater than default setting of 100 were chosen.
+- Early Termination policy:
+  - Bandit policy terminates any run that doesn't fall within the slack factor or slack amount of the evaluation metric with respect to the best performing run.
+  - It therefore increase the computational efficiency of training.
+- Sampling policy:
+  - Random sampling policy is chosen & a total of 15 runs from 30 total possible combinations of hyperparameters will be chosen & run by Hyperdrive.

 ### Results
 *TODO*: What are the results you got with your model?
 What were the parameters of the model?
 How could you have improved it?